h-2/radr/README.md

 | `std::ranges::subrange`       | `radr::borrowing_rad`   | deep const               |
 | `std::ranges::owning_view`    | `radr::owning_rad`      |                          |

-Range adaptors in this library return a specialisation of one ofClass types the following types:
+Range adaptors in this library return a specialisation of one of the following types:
   * `std::generator` if the underlying range is single-pass
   * `radr::borrowing_rad` if the underlying range is multi-pass, const-iterable and borrowed,
   * `radr::owning_rad` if the underlying range is multi-pass and const-iterable,
   * otherwise the call is ill-formed

 There are no distinct type templates per adaptor (like e.g. `transform_view` for `views::transform` in the standard library).
+If you absoutley need to operate on a multi-pass range that is not const-iterable, demote it to a single-pass range via `radr::make_single_pass`.

 ## Credits